appleseedhq/houseed-deprecated/README.md

-Houseed is a set of python scripts to:
+Houseed is a set of Python scripts to:
-- create houdini digital assets and otls from OSL shaders,
+- create Houdini digital assets and otls from OSL shaders;
 - use appleseed as a native render within Houdini.